2.3.2026 Welcome

 A salient feature of muscle behaviour is the Force-Velocity relationship (FV), meaning that muscles become weaker (less force) at higher speeds.
 When muscle forces combine to move a joint, the FV properties of the individual muscles add.
 We created a way to visualise a joint-level FV relationship in musculoskeletal simulations.
 We found that this visualisation helps us understand the complex mechanics of human reaching.
 We also found that co-contracting muscles (e.g. biceps and triceps acting in opposition) help the arm resist mechanical disturbances.

-Coming soon – multiple effects of ageing on human reaching
+NEW! – Multiple effects of ageing on human reaching

 We created a computer simulation of an elbow joint and “aged” the simulation by altering the muscle speed, strength and stiffness properties.